2023 in movies

 Pork Chop Hill (1959)—A no-nonsense, no-frills, unromantic war movie with an excellent cast and technically accomplished filmmaking.
 That it tells a story from the Korean War, making it among the rarest of war movie species, also makes it worth watching.
 Full review here.

 City Slickers (1991)—I’ve heard about this movie all my life, and my wife and I finally borrowed it from the library.
-It’s a hoot, with good comic performances by Billy Crystal, Bruno Kirby, and Daniel Stern, all of whom play well of the intimidatingly manly and tough Jack Palance, and with a poignant vein of darkness running throughout.
+It’s a hoot, with good comic performances by Billy Crystal, Bruno Kirby, and Daniel Stern, all of whom play well off the intimidatingly manly and tough Jack Palance, and with a poignant vein of darkness running throughout.

 The King’s Choice (2016)—The story of Norway’s King Haakon VII during the first few days of the German invasion of April 1940.
 A powerful study, both well acted and well made, of a character and a kingdom in crisis.
 Full review here.